Home » Type » Condiment » Almond Parmesan

 Ingredients You’ll Need

 Here is everything you need to make this versatile and sprinkleable vegan parmesan cheese.
-Measurements can be found in the recipe card below.
+Measurements are in the recipe card below.

 • Raw almonds.
 Use raw almonds, as toasted or salted almonds will alter the flavor.
 You can find raw almonds at most grocery stores (some sell them in bulk), or you can purchase them online.